Electrum Discovery (CVE:ELY) Trading Down 36.4% – Should You Sell?

-Electrum Discovery Corp (CVE:ELY – Get Free Report)’s share price traded down 36.4% during mid-day trading on Thursday .
+Electrum Discovery Corp (CVE:ELY – Get Free Report) shares traded down 36.4% during mid-day trading on Thursday .
 The stock traded as low as C$0.07 and last traded at C$0.07.
 2,866,043 shares changed hands during mid-day trading, an increase of 572% from the average session volume of 426,508 shares.
 The stock had previously closed at C$0.11.

 Electrum Discovery Corp. operates as a mineral exploration and development company.
 It focuses on the Western Tethyan Belt with activities in the Republic of Serbia.
 The company's flagship project is the copper-gold Timok East Project.
 The company is based in Vancouver, Canada.